hasaranga/wmi-mcp/README.md

 Configure as a stdio server pointing to the executable path.

-## Usage Examples
+## Few Examples

-Once configured, you can ask your LLM to perform various system queries:
+Once configured, the LLM can be instructed to perform various system queries.
+The LLM will then generate the corresponding WMI query and transmit it to this MCP server for execution.

 ### System Information
 ```